 Is a deadlock or total conflict between the members sufficient for a dissolution?
 Not always.
-Courts have held that dissolution is not warranted despite disagreements between the members when the limited liability company can otherwise continue to operate in furtherance of achieving its stated business purpose.
+Courts have held that a dissolution is not warranted despite disagreements between the members when the limited liability company can otherwise continue to operate in furtherance of achieving its stated business purpose.

-The reality is that many dissolution fights over corporations and LLCs or lawsuits for breach of fiduciary duty end in settlement.
-In certain situations, a court action towards dissolution or for breach of fiduciary duty or both may be the right strategic move to convince your business partners that they have to come to the table and negotiate with you, rather than spend a fortune on litigation.
+The reality of many dissolutions fights over corporations and LLCs is that many end in settlement.
+In certain situations, a court action towards dissolution may be the right strategic move to convince your business partners that they have to come to the table and negotiate with you, rather than spend a fortune on litigation.

 Short of dissolution, don’t they have to pay me my share of the profits?
 I have not seen anything in terms of money.

 Right to Profits – Access to Books and Records

-Before dissolution, you have a right to profit distributions.
-If the other members/shareholders pay themselves, most likely, you have a right to a similar distribution based on your ownership percentage.
+Prior to dissolution, you have a right to profit distributions.
+If the other members/shareholders pay themselves, most likely, you have a right to a similar distribution, based on your ownership percentage.

 I don’t even know how the business is doing financially and how much they are paying themselves.
 How can I get access to that information?

 Each shareholder of a corporation or member of an LLC has a right to inspect the books and records of the business.
 Write them a letter and demand to see them.
 If they don’t let you, you can take the matter to court.
-The law provides an expedited proceeding giving you the right to see the books and records; sometimes, this gets the ball rolling for serious negotiations and makes the parties come to the table.
+The law provides for an expedited proceeding giving you the right to see the books and records; sometimes this gets the ball rolling for serious negotiations and makes the parties come to the table.

 When it is just you and one other owner, certain important decisions have to be made by consent of all owners.
 For example, the other business owner in an LLC cannot just take in another member without your consent.
 But day-to-day decisions can be made by any member, see for LLCs here.